theborakompanioni/bitcoin-spring-boot-starter/readme.md

 ### bitcoin-fee
 A generalized and extensible interface of multiple Bitcoin Fee Recommendation APIs.
-The following providers are implemented:
+The following providers are available out of the box:
 - [x] Bitcoin Core JSON-RPC Api (`estimatestmartfee`)
 - [x] bitcoiner.live API
 - [x] Bitgo API